positive666/Prompt-Can-Anything/README.md

-2. set config file and args in utils/conf.py ,add your download weights to " MODEL_xxxx_PATH“  ,if need chatgpt,configure the "PROXIES", "API_KEY "
+2. set config file and args in utils/conf.py ,add your download weights to " MODEL_xxxx_PATH“  ,if need chatgpt, "PROXIES", "API_KEY " in ChatGPT/config/private.py

 **🏃Demo**